xUmutKx/LyricsForPoweramp/docs/guide.md

 - Lyrics sent to Poweramp by this plugin are cached by Poweramp and will be available offline.
 - Poweramp makes a request only when the track doesn't have any lyrics to display.
 - When Poweramp initiates a lyrics request, you'll see the message “Searching lyrics via plugin” in the Poweramp lyrics UI.
 - For every lyrics request received, the plugin will try to get the best match available.
-If this fails and the fallback method is enabled, it performs a fine search operation and selects the suitable result, if available.
+If this fails and the fall back method is enabled, it performs a fine search operation and selects the suitable result, if available.
 - To update lyrics set by this plugin in Poweramp, play the track in Poweramp and open the Lyrics UI.
 At the top, you'll find an icon button( :fast_forward: ) next to the plugin name.
 Tap on it to launch the plugin and perform a search to retrieve available lyrics.
-Each lyrics result contains a choose icon ( :heavy_check_mark: ), upon clicking on it will send the lyrics to poweramp.
+Each lyrics result contains a choose icon ( :heavy_check_mark: ), upon clicking on it, will send the lyrics to Poweramp.
 - To reset/delete all lyrics set by this plugin in Poweramp, perform a full rescan `Poweramp Settings → Library → Full Rescan`

 Need any help?
 You can contact me [here](https://abhishekabhi789.github.io/#contact)